Abhishek20051003/Autocorrect-tool-/readme.md

 ### Known Issues
     1. The t5-small model may struggle with very complex grammar corrections.
     2. SymSpell requires a comprehensive dictionary file for effective spelling corrections.

-### Author

-    Developed by SUHAS B M. Feel free to reach out at suhasbm2004@gmail.com